Do you have a fast let-down?

-Initially when doing the first fast sucks things may seem fine, but as soon as the milk lets down, this unsettled behaviour starts.
-Some mothers may notice that this also happen at various intervals throughout the feed.
+Initially, when doing the first fast sucks, things may seem fine, but as soon as the milk lets down, this unsettled behavior starts.
+Some mothers may notice that this also happens at various intervals throughout the feed.

-If your baby is displaying these behaviours it may be a sign that you have an overactive let-down (forceful letdown) and it can be quite distressing for you and your baby.
+If your baby is displaying these behaviors, it may be a sign that you have an overactive let-down (forceful let-down), and it can be quite distressing for you and your baby.

 You may also be experiencing sore nipples as your baby tries to clamp down to control the forceful flow of milk.

 When your baby comes to the breast, he needs to do fast sucks initially, which sends impulses to the brain.

 The brain then releases hormones, and the hormones cause the let-down of milk.
 The milk lets down on both of your breasts at the same time.

 So you can imagine that if your baby has been happily ‘calling’ the milk and then there is a sudden change with a fast flow of milk, he will cough and splutter as he tries to control the flow.